-Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Operating credit facilities.
-The Charter Operating credit facilities, along with our indentures, contain certain restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide annual audited financial statements with an unqualified opinion from our independent auditors.
-As of March 31, 2006, we are in compliance with the covenants under our indentures and credit facilities, and we expect to remain in compliance with those covenants for the next twelve months.
-As of March 31, 2006, our potential availability under our credit facilities totaled approximately \$904 million, although the actual availability at that time was only \$516 million because of limits imposed by covenant restrictions.
-However, pro forma for the completion of the credit facility refinancing (see "- Recent Events - Credit Facility Refinancing"), our potential availability under our credit facilities as of March 31, 2006 would have been approximately \$1.3 billion, although actual availability of \$516 million would remain unchanged because of limits imposed by covenant restrictions.
-Continued access to our credit facilities is subject to our remaining in compliance with the covenants, including covenants tied to our operating performance.
-If any events of non-compliance occur, funding under the credit facilities may not be available and defaults on some or potentially all of our debt obligations could occur.
+Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Operating credit facilities and bridge loan.
+The Charter Operating credit facilities, along with our indentures and bridge loan, contain certain restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide audited financial statements with an unqualified opinion from our independent auditors.
+As of December 31, 2005, we are in compliance with those covenants under our indentures, bridge loan and credit facilities, and we expect to remain in compliance with those covenants for the next twelve months.
+As of December 31, 2005, our total potential availability under our credit facilities totaled approximately \$553 million, none of which was limited by covenants.
+In addition, as of January 2, 2006 we have additional borrowing availability of \$600 million under the bridge loan (which was reduced to \$435 million as a result of the issuance of the CCH II notes).
+Continued access to our credit facilities and bridge loan is subject to our remaining in compliance with the covenants, including covenants tied to our operating performance.
+If any events of non-compliance occur, funding under the credit facilities and bridge loan may not be available and defaults on some or potentially all of our debt obligations could occur.
 An event of default under any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our other debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.
-See "Risk Factors - Risks Related to Significant Indebtedness of Us and Our Subsidiaries - Charter Operating may not be able to access funds under its credit facilities if it fails to satisfy the covenant restrictions in its credit facilities, which could adversely affect our financial condition and our ability to conduct our business."
+See "Risk Factors - Risks Related to Significant Indebtedness of Us and Our Subsidiaries - Charter Operating may not be able to access funds under its credit facilities if it fails to satisfy the covenant restrictions in its credit facilities, which could adversely affect our financial condition a